AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/administering/content-fragments/managing-content-fragment-models.md

       * Resize the column - using either the action, or width sliders
     * Select one, or more, models for further [action](#actions-selected-content-fragment-models)
   * Open the [Filter panel](#filter-content-fragment-models)
+  * A selection of [keyboard shortcuts](/help/sites-cloud/administering/content-fragments/keyboard-shortcuts.md) are available for use in this console

-### The Information provided about your Content Fragment Models {#information-content-fragment-models}
+## The Information provided about your Content Fragment Models {#information-content-fragment-models}

 The main/right panel (table view) of the console provides a range of information about your Content Fragments.
 Some items also provide direct links to further actions and/or information: